 We use various FERC-authorized rate change methodologies for our interstate pipelines, including indexing, cost-of-service rates, market-based rates and settlement rates.
 Typically, we adjust our rates annually in accordance with FERC indexing methodology, which currently allows a pipeline to change their rates within prescribed ceiling levels that are tied to an inflation index.
-For the five-year period beginning July 1, 2011, the current index is measured by the year-over-year change in the Bureau of Labor's producer price index for finished goods, plus 2.65%.
-However, some of our newer projects that involved an open season include negotiated indexation rate caps.
+For the five-year period beginning July 1, 2011, the index is measured by the year-over-year change in the Bureau of Labor's producer price index for finished goods, plus 2.65%.
+For the five-year period beginning July 1, 2016, the index is measured by the year-over-year change in the Bureau of Labor's producer price index for finished goods, plus 1.23%.
+We anticipate that the oil pipeline index for the five-year period beginning July 1, 2016 may be subject to further review by FERC.
+Some of our newer projects that involved an open season include negotiated indexation rate caps.
 These methodologies could result in changes in our revenue that do not fully reflect changes in costs we incur to operate and maintain our pipelines.
 For example, our costs could increase more quickly or by a greater amount than the negotiated indexation rate cap.
 Shippers may protest rate increases made within the ceiling levels, but such protests must show that the portion of the rate increase resulting from application of the index is substantially in excess of the pipeline's change in costs from the previous year.
 However, if the index results in a negative adjustment, we are required to reduce any rates that exceed the new maximum allowable rate.
 In addition, changes in the index might not be large enough to fully reflect actual increases in our costs.
 If the FERC's rate-making methodologies change, any such change or new methodologies could result in rates that generate lower revenues and cash flow and could adversely affect our ability to make distributions at current levels to our unitholders and to meet our debt service requirements.
-Additionally, competition constrains our rates in various markets.
-As a result, we may from time to time be forced to reduce some of our rates to remain competitive.